demisto/content-docs/docs/documentation/images_in_documentation_files.md

 - Images that appear in integration/script/playbook readmes.
 These images only appear in https://xsoar.pan.dev/.
 They do not appear in the Cortex XSOAR/XSIAM product UI.
 - Images that appear in pack readmes and integration description files.
 These images appear in both https://xsoar.pan.dev/ and in the Cortex XSOAR/XSIAM product UI.

-## Rules for uploading images to markdown files:
+## Instructions for uploading images to markdown files:

 When creating markdown documentation files, you should use a relative path to the `doc_files` folder located in the pack's root path.